fixes-world/plugin-di/README.md

-# Unmaintained: this plugin needs a maintainer.

-# @elizaos/plugin-di - Dependency Injection Plugin for Eliza
+# @elizaos-plugins/plugin-di - Dependency Injection Plugin for Eliza

 This plugin provides a dependency injection system for Eliza plugins.